MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise-9-2.md

    + Linux instructions: [Installation steps](../install/machine-learning-server-linux-install.md) | [Offline steps](../install/machine-learning-server-linux-offline.md)

-1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator/root/sudo privileges.
+1. [Launch the administration utility](../operationalize/configure-admin-cli-launch.md) with administrator/root/sudo privileges.
 The utility checks to see if any configuration files from past releases are present under the `current` folder mentioned previously.

-   + Windows instructions: launch the administration utility AS AN ADMINISTRATOR (right-click) using the shortcut in the Start menu called Administration Utility.

-   + Linux instructions:
-     ```
-     cd /opt/microsoft/mlserver/9.2.1/o16n
-     sudo dotnet Microsoft.MLServer.Utils.AdminUtil/Microsoft.MLServer.Utils.AdminUtil.dll
-     ```

 1. Choose **Configure server** from the menu and then **Configure a compute node** from the submenu.